Harnessing Biotechnology 2024: Transforming Agriculture for a new Sustainable Future

 Biotechnology aids in the creation of chemical input substitutes that are acceptable ecologically.

-• Inorganic fertilizers: These are live microbes that increase nutrient availability and hence promote plant development.
-Biofertilizers improve soil health, cut down on pollution in the environment, and lessen the demand for artificial fertilizers.
+• Inorganic fertilizers: these bacteria are live thing that also increase nutrient content and help keep organisms grow healthier.
+Biofertilizers promote soil health, limit pollution to the environment, and lessen the necessity for chemical fertilizers.

 Care of the Environment